CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/kubectl-install.md

 ### pgo Client Binary

-Running the pgo client locally when using the pgo-installer image requires access to the certs stored in the `pgo.tls` Kubernetes secret.
+Running the pgo client locally when using the `pgo-deployer` image requires access to the certs stored in the `pgo.tls` Kubernetes secret.
 The `client.crt` and `client.key` need to be pulled from this secret and stored locally in a location that is accessable to the `pgo` client.
 You will also need to setup a